Equine

 Agriculture Economics: GT-SS1 3

-Focuses on economic principles as applied to agriculture through price discovery with producer supply and consumer demand, governmental policies, rural development, and resource management.
+Focuses on economic principles and decision-making by consumers, firms, and government with emphasis on their application to the food, fiber, and natural resource sectors of the economy.
 This is a Statewide Guaranteed Transfer course in the GT-SS1 category.
 (3-0)

 or